 Scully Faculty Homes

-Construction has been completed for nine of ten new faculty non-dormitory housing units, thanks to the generosity of Marlynn and Bill Scully '57.
+Construction has been completed for ten new faculty non-dormitory housing units, thanks to the generosity of Marlynn and Bill Scully '57.
 (Click the photo above to view a slideshow of the construction.)

-One large multi-family residence building known as "Faculty Row" and two single family homes have replaced the old maintenance garages and the area known as the Barracks, located on the north side of campus beyond Johnson Hall.
+One large multi-family residence building known as "The Arches" and three single family homes have replaced the old maintenance garages and the area known as the Barracks, located on the north side of campus beyond Johnson Hall.
 The final single-family home was completed in June 2013.

 The faculty homes were designed by Kaeyer, Garment & Davidson Architects, PC, of Mount Kisco, NY, also responsible for the design of our dining center, Scully Hall, completed in September 2009.

 10 housing units as follows:

 • Two 800 square-foot studio apartments